telerik/winforms-docs/core/design-time.md

 * F1 help integration
 * Layout control, Rotator and Carousel implementations
 >
 Now, we have a feature parity with the .NET Framework designer.
+It is highly recommended using Visual Studio 2022.
 >

 # See Also